-NATIONAL SUMMARY APPLICABILITY TO THE PROJECT REGULATORY REGIME Vision 2030 Vision 2030 sets out the nation's development programmes and strategies to achieve its national objectives.
+NATIONAL REGULATORY REGIME Vision 2030 Vision 2030 sets out the nation's development programmes and strategies to achieve its national objectives.
 It sets out eight themes to realise the country's long-term vision.
 Vision 2030 states that the overall goal is to improve the quality of life of the Namibian people to a level in line with the developed world.
-The planned project shall meet the objectives of Vision 2030 and shall contribute to the overall development of the country through continued employment opportunities.
-The Fifth National Development Plan (NDP5) NDP5 is the fifth in the series of seven five- year national development plans that outline the objectives and aspiration of Namibia's long-term vision as expressed in Vision 2030.
+The Fifth NDP5 is the fifth in the series of seven five-year The planned project so II meet 030 and overall country Vision 2030 Vision 2030 sets out the nation's development programmes and strategies to achieve its national objectives.
+It sets out eight themes to realise the country's long-term vision.
+Vision 2030 states that the overall goal is to improve the quality of life of the Namibian people to a level in line with the developed world.
+The planned project shat the objectives of Vision 20 shall contribute to the development of the through continued employees.
+030 and overall country Vision 2030 sets out the nation's development programmes and strategies to achieve its national objectives.
+It sets out eight themes to realise the country's long-term vision.
+Vision 2030 states that the overall goal is to improve the quality of life of the Namibian people to a level in line with the developed world.
+The planned project shat the objectives of Vision 20 shall contribute to the development of the through continued employeement opportunities.
+030 and overall country national objectives.
+It sets out eight themes to realise the country's long-term vision.
+Vision 2030 states that the overall goal is to improve the quality of life of the Namibian people to a level in line with the developed world. shall contribute to the development of the Namibian opportunities. overall country The Fifth NDP5 is the fifth in the series of seven five-year The planned project s National Development Plan (NDP5) national development plans that outline the objectives and aspiration of Namibia's longterm vision as expressed in Vision 2030.
 NDP5 is structured on the pillars of economic progression, social transformation, environmental sustainability and good governance.
-Under the social transformation pillar is the goal of improved education.
-The planned project supports meeting the objectives of NDP5 by creating specialised or skilled opportunities for employment to the nearby community and the Namibian nation.
-Minerals Policy The Minerals Policy was adopted in 2002 and sets guiding principles and direction for the development of the Namibian mining sector while communicating the values of the Namibian people.
+Under the social transformation pillar is the goal of improved education. meeting the objectives of by creating specialised or opportunities for employr the nearby community at Namibian nation. of NDP5 r skilled ment to Minerals Policy The Minerals Policy was adopted in 2002 and sets guiding principles and direction for the development of the Namibian mining sector while communicating the values of the Namibian people.
 It sets out to achieve several objectives in line with the sustainable development of Namibia's natural resources.
 The policy strives to create an enabling environment for local and foreign investments in the mining sector and seeks to maximise the benefits for the Namibian people from the mining sector while encouraging local participation, amongst others.
-The objectives of the Minerals Policy are in line with the objectives of the Fifth National Development Plan that include reduction of poverty, employment creation and economic The objectives of the Minerals Policy are in line with the objectives of the NDP5, e.g., reduction of poverty, employment creation, and economic empowerment in Namibia.
-The proposed project conforms to the policy, which has been considered through the EIA process and the production of this report.
+The objectives of the Minerals Policy are in line with the objectives of the Fifth National Development Plan that include reduction of poverty, employment creation and economic empowerment in Namibia. th the 5, e.g., coverty, and nt in project nich has the EIA comply